vashujoshi/internship_projects/README.md

     2.RUN in terminal -> npm run dev

-   3.local host 3000 will start
+   3.SERVER running on port 3000 will be shown in terminal in green.

    4 go to chrome